openid/sharedsignals/openid-sharedsignals-framework-1_0.md

 ### Event type specific fields
 The event object inside the `events` claim MAY have one or more fields that are uniquely determined by the type of the event.

+### Additional fields
+Transmitters MAY include additional fields in SSF events.
+These fields MAY exist anywhere in the SET, including the event object inside the "events" claim.
+Receivers MUST ignore any fields they do not understand from the SSF events they receive.

 # Example SETs that conform to the Shared Signals Framework {#events-examples}

 The following are hypothetical examples of SETs that conform to the Shared Signals Framework.